Jose Altuve Player Props: Astros vs. Rays

 Jose Altuve At The Plate

-- Altuve has eight doubles, a triple, six home runs and 20 walks while hitting .266.
+- Altuve is batting .263 with eight doubles, a triple, seven home runs and 20 walks.

-- Altuve has reached base via a hit in 20 games this year (of 34 played), and had multiple hits in 10 of those games.
+- Altuve has picked up a hit in 60.0% of his 35 games this season, with more than one hit in 28.6% of them.

-- Altuve has had at least one RBI in 32.4% of his games this year (11 of 34), with more than one RBI four times (11.8%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Altuve has driven home a run in 12 games this season (34.3%), including more than one RBI in 14.3% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.